Transition from the Medieval Castle to the Early Modern Fortress

 The transition from the medieval castle to the modern fortress represents a major shift in European military architecture, occurring between the late 14th and early 16th centuries in response to advancements in siege technology, particularly the development of effective gunpowder artillery.
 Medieval castles, which reached their zenith between the 11th and 13th centuries, were typically characterized by tall, relatively thin stone walls, high towers or keeps, and vertically oriented defensive features such as battlements and narrow arrow slits, all designed to repel attackers employing traditional siege engines and scaling tactics.
 Their defenses often concentrated on isolated points, with gatehouses, moats, and sometimes outer works like barbicans and bastilles to protect vulnerable entrances.

 With the increasing power and range of cannons, these traditional castles became highly vulnerable to bombardment.
 The new fortification designs abandoned verticality in favor of expansive, low-profile layouts with extremely thick, sloped masonry walls capable of absorbing or deflecting cannon fire.
 Towers and bastions were integrated into angular curtain walls to allow for overlapping fields of fire and the elimination of blind spots, while extensive systems of moats, ravelins, and outworks delayed and disrupted enemy advances.
-While the castle was built to serve as the fortified homes of the nobility the fortress became a mere military facility to accommodate garrisons and artillery.
+While the castle was built to serve as the fortified home of the nobility the fortress became a mere military facility to accommodate garrisons and artillery.